 Do you have a business in Vietnam or are planning on purchasing property there?
 Are you considering transferring money from your account to a relative or friend?
 Then it’s a good thing you’re here.
 You’re about to read a quick guide on everything you need to know when it comes to converting Aussie dollars to Vietnamese Dong.

 Are you a business or property investor in Malaysia?
 Do you sometimes or regularly send money to family or friends?
-We know how important it is to save money where you can, so take a five minute break from your busy day to read how you can make an international money transfer work for you.
+We know how important it is to save money where you can, so take a five minute break from your busy day to read how you can make an international money transfer from Australia to Malaysia work for you.

 With Australia ranked one of the best countries in the world to live in, there’s little surprise more than 45,000 Thai people live here.
 The large number of Thai’s living here creates a high demand for sending money from Australia to Thailand.
 Reasons for making a money transfer to Thailand include; supporting elderly parents or grandparents, sending money as a gift to friends or relatives, purchasing goods and services for your business, paying wages to staff in Thailand.
 Whatever your purpose for sending funds to Thailand, make sure you shop around to find a decent exchange rate so you receive plenty of Thai Baht (THB) for your Australian dollars.